MarkPowellDev/fetchapidata/README.md

 # fetchapidata
-Pulls API and stores it in a json file
+Pulls API Data and stores data in a json file.